More-Beautiful-Div-Framework/More-Beautiful-Div-Framework/README.md

 The name, background, color, deg, font-family, and content can be changed Don't forget to fork and then modify and submit PR!
+Among them, font-family can only be one font!